Each and every break-up is unique, because every relationship is unique.

 It's not over yet, at least you don't think it is.
 But things between you are frequently really difficult.
 There's precious little intimacy or tenderness between you, and you're wrapped up in unexpressed thoughts and emotions much of the time.
 Sometimes you want it to end, sometimes you want it to carry on.
 Perhaps your partner will decide for you....

-You know you want a partner, but when is the right time to try again?
+You've been single a while and you know you want a partner, but when is the right time to try again?
 How do you go about it?
-And you may be concerned that history will just repeat itself; the prospect of another 'failure' in love is too awful to consider.
-How can you ensure it won't all happen again?
+You're concerned that history will just repeat itself; the prospect of another 'failure' in love is too awful to consider.
+How do you know it won't all happen again?

 If any of the above strikes a chord with you, then I'm confident I can help.
 Perhaps you see yourself in more than one scenario?